 The differences are in the details.
 In Madam, the person who attends the opening with her is “Melanie Claire,” an older, retired madam “being kept by a man concerned with the race track in lower California.”
 “Davis” says “It was about 1912″ and that she was “under 20.”
 The cafe they go to was owned by an actor the papers used to make fun of due to his multiple marriages.

 The time line here is very mixed up.

-The person she refers to as the race track man likely refers to Baron Long, owner of the Ship Cafe at Venice.
+The person she calls the race track man likely refers to Baron Long, owner of the Ship Cafe at Venice.
 California State law banned betting on horse racing in 1910.
 The government of Mexico legalized gambling in 1915.
-James W. Coffroth of San Francisco that year formed the Lower California Jockey Club that operated at Tijuana (later the Tijuana Jockey Club) with Long.
+James W. Coffroth of San Francisco that year formed the Lower California Jockey Club that operated at Tijuana (later the Tijuana Jockey Club) with Baron Long.

-In Ladies, it’s 1919 and the Dome Cafe.
-The Dome Cafe opened on Ocean Park pier on February 22, 1919, run by Baron Long’s front man Fred Harlow.
+In Ladies, it’s 1919 and the cafe opening she attends is the Dome Cafe.
+The Dome Cafe opened on Ocean Park pier on February 22, 1919, run by Baron Long’s front man, Fred Harlow.

 In both books, she has a meet-cute with husband #2 at this cafe.
 In Madam his pseudonym is “Roark Beverly Davis;” much is made about the fact that they have the “same name.”
 She says that they remained married for two years, then she went to Reno (again).

 In Ladies, he’s a “professional gambler” that she names as John Ogden Francis and that they split up after a few months.